AHRQ Research Conferences

 Bruce Siegel, M.D., America's Essential Hospitals

-Registration is now open for the 2015 AHRQ Research Conference, "Producing Evidence and Engaging Partners to Improve Health Care," scheduled for October 4-6, 2015, at the Crystal Gateway Marriott Hotel and Convention Center in Crystal City, Virginia.
-The conference, which is being co-hosted by AcademyHealth, will bring together authorities in health care research and policy to participate in sessions focused on addressing today's challenges in improving quality, safety, access and value in health care.
+The 2015 AHRQ Research Conference, "Producing Evidence and Engaging Partners to Improve Health Care," was held October 4-6, 2015, at the Crystal Gateway Marriott Hotel and Convention Center in Crystal City, Virginia.
+The conference, which was co-hosted by AcademyHealth, brought together authorities in health care research and policy to participate in sessions focused on addressing today's challenges in improving quality, safety, access and value in health care.

-In addition, AHRQ and AcademyHealth are partnering with the Patient-Centered Outcomes Research Institute to host joint sessions on Tuesday afternoon, October 6, 2015, also at the Crystal Gateway Marriott, as part of the AHRQ research conference and PCORI’s first annual meeting, which follows at the same location from October 6–8, 2015.
+In addition, AHRQ and AcademyHealth partnered with the Patient-Centered Outcomes Research Institute (PCORI) to host joint sessions on Tuesday afternoon, October 6, 2015, also at the Crystal Gateway Marriott, as part of the AHRQ research conference and PCORI's first annual meeting, which followed at the same location from October 6–8, 2015.

-The Tuesday afternoon sessions jointly hosted by AHRQ, AcademyHealth, and PCORI will address key issues in dissemination and implementation of patient-centered outcomes research.
+The Tuesday afternoon sessions jointly hosted by AHRQ, AcademyHealth, and PCORI addressed key issues in dissemination and implementation of patient-centered outcomes research.